pmolodo/OpenUSD/proposals/usdlux-clarification/README.md

 - **C++ Complexity of Supporting Multiple Schemas**

   If we introduce a completely new schema, it makes interacting with "generic" UsdLux objects difficult at a C++ level.
-For instance, if we add a new `UsdLuxDomeLight_1`, all C++ methods that currently work with `UsdLuxDomeLight` will have to be modified to work with `std::variant<UsdLuxDomeLight, UsdLuxDomeLight_1>`, or else they are both made to inherit from a `UsdLuxDomeLightBase`, etc.  In either case, it's a fairly large change to the existing APIs, both inside of the OpenUSD codebase, and for any 3rd-party render delegate implementations.
+For instance, if we add a new `UsdLuxCylinderLight_1`, all C++ methods that currently work with `UsdLuxCylinderLight` will have to be modified to work with `std::variant<UsdLuxCylinderLight, UsdLuxCylinderLight_1>`, or else they are both made to inherit from a `UsdLuxCylinderLightBase`, etc.  In either case, it's a fairly large change to the existing APIs, both inside of the OpenUSD codebase, and for any 3rd-party render delegate implementations.

   Unfortunately, current USD [schema versioning] doesn't help with this - it only provides utilities for identifying if two schemas share the same "family", but no means for treating members of a family in a unified manner.